Measuring the Migdal effect in semiconductors for dark matter detection

 The inherent widths of the $p_{n_e}$ leads to a smearing effect that can affect our signal (even before considering experimental factors, such as non-monochromaticity of the beam).
 We show two examples of observable spectra in Fig.~\ref{fig:Eion_spec} for different choices of $E_n$ and $\theta_n$, where we decompose the spectral contributions to the rate from elastic, valence band ME, and inner shell ME scatters.

 Fig.~\ref{fig:Eion_spec} illustrates two possible strategies for calibrating the ME in the correct kinematic regime.
 The $q^2$ scaling of the Migdal probabilities translates to an enhancement approximately proportional to $E_n (1 - \cos \theta_n)$.
 Larger momentum transfers (which lead to larger nuclear recoil energies), achieved either by raising the neutron beam energy or by looking at a larger scattering angle, will therefore give a higher rate of Migdal events.
 However, to avoid the aforementioned difficulties of the inherent smearing due to the Fano statistics, it is important to keep the nuclear recoil energy scale small enough that the elastic spectrum does not smear too much into the Migdal tail.
-Thus, the first experimental strategy is to target setups which balance the $q^2$ rate enhancement with low recoil energy, in order to clearly isolate the high-side Migdal rate tail.
+Thus, the first experimental strategy is to target setups that balance the $q^2$ rate enhancement with low recoil energy, in order to clearly isolate the high-side Migdal rate tail.
 As can be seen in the left plot of Fig.~\ref{fig:Eion_spec}, this strategy is particularly useful for calibrating Eq.~\eqref{eq:ibe}, the ME contribution for inner shell electrons, but care must be taken not to increase the neutron energy and scattering angle outside of the kinematic regime of interest (see Appendix~\ref{app:softlimit}).

 The second strategy is to employ low-energy neutrons scattering at low angles such that the quenched nuclear recoils are too small to produce \textit{any} secondary ionization, effectively eliminating the observable elastic contribution (the second term of Eq.~\eqref{eq:quenching}).
 This strategy is challenging in that it involves novel neutron source development, but is able to calibrate Eq.~\eqref{eq:Lin}, the ME contribution from valence electrons independent of other contributions, as shown in the right plot of Fig.~\ref{fig:Eion_spec}.
 Since sub-GeV DM will typically only produce single- to few-electron events, this setup more closely mimics what a sub-GeV DM signal would look like in a single-electron threshold charge detector.
-Thus, this is likely the most important of the two contributions to calibrate for sub-GeV DM scattering in silicon.